 The man responsible for creativity is the agency but that magic happens when the client is aligned with the creative’s on their common goals the creativity can deliver: brand awareness, improved brand image, winning awards.

-How do teams get to a powerful advertising idea
+How do teams get to a powerful advertising idea?

 Different teams have different habits and ways of working, so the creative process is non-linear.

 A copywriter and his art director come up differently with creative concepts and they have their own way to split assignments when solving a brief.
-Usually, copywriters keep the agenda for the art director too, writing emails replying to client service or strategic planner on behalf of the team.
+Usually, copywriters keep the agenda for the art director too, writing emails replying to client service or strategic planners on behalf of the team.

 The client brief dictates who is in charge